Mazid2003/Job-practice/Data Base Management Systems(DBMS)/readme.md

 ## 📌 Who Can Use This?
 - 🎓 Students preparing for exams
 - 💻 Developers brushing up DBMS concepts
 - 📝 Interview preparation candidates
+- 💻 Job Seekers.

 ---